What's in this article?

-Fortunately, the trusty old government have introduced new regulations to make sure that any UK homeowners having a new boiler installed are receiving helpful energy saving measures as standard.
-As well as dictating all newly installed combi boilers should meet a minimum standard of 92% efficiency, one or more of the below measures should also be included with all new boiler installations, as of April 2018.
+Fortunately, the trusty old government have introduced new regulations to make sure that any UK homeowners having a new boiler installed are receiving helpful energy-saving measures as standard.
+As well as dictating all newly installed combi boilers should meet a minimum standard of 92% efficiency, one or more of the below measures should also be included with all new boiler replacement, as of April 2018.

 |Flue Gas Heat Recovery System||Just as interesting as it sounds.
 A device capturing heat that would otherwise be wasted and using it to heat your system again, clever.|

 |Weather Compensation||An outdoor thermometer communicating the outside temperature to your boiler, so it can adjust accordingly and be more efficient.|